weoweo74/SHINY-map-prize/help.md

 ###  Purpose

-**Malaria Data Integration Visualization: MDIV** is a **Shiny** interactive web application that allows users to generate summary statistics and visualise surfaces using data and repository from **Open Access DataMalaria Atlas Dataset** The application generates sub-national-level summary statistics for a range of malaria indicators.
-The aggregated sub-national-level statistics enable the interpretation of disaggregated, high-spatial resolution trends (5 km x 5 km), at the administrative level.
+**Modeled Sub-national Malaria Data Comparison Tool** is a **Shiny** web application that allows users to generate summary statistics and visualize surfaces from the **Malaria Atlas Project** without the need to interact with the R coding language.
+The application generates sub-national level summary statistics for a range of malaria indicators/malariometric data, as available by MAP.
+The aggregated subnational level statistics enable the interpretation of disaggregated, high-spatial resolution trends (5 km x 5 km), at the administrative level 1.

-This application allows user interaction and creates interactive visualizations such as maps displaying mean values for each district selected by the user, and interactive tables ranking values.
-Users may select one country to analyse, all available districts within that country and up to four rasters for summary statistics generation and surface visualisation.
+The application allows user interaction and creates interactive visualizations such as maps displaying mean values for each sub-national level selected by the user, and interactive tables ranking values.
+Users may select one country to analyze, all available administrative level 1 within that country and up to four rasters for summary statistics generation and surface visualization.

+Additionally, the application allows users to download a formatted **R Markdown** file for the generated statistics, providing easily digestible summaries of the data.

 ###  Structure